 - Any other information that the purchaser must reasonably be made aware of

-- Upon the sale of a puppy or kitten, RPBA members must agree to provide a three-day‘ cooling off’ period, in which the animal may be returned upon refund for any reason.
-If this is done during the cooling off period, it is at the Breeders discretion what refund will apply, however a minimum of 50% refund is required to be given (This may exclude any previously agreed upon non-refundable deposit of up to 30%, and any transport expenses incurred during the sale). *A 75% refunded is required in the state of Victoria
+- Upon the sale of a puppy or kitten, RPBA members must agree to provide a three-day‘ cooling off’ period, in which the animal may be returned for any reason.
+If this is done during the cooling off period, it is at the Breeders discretion what refund will apply, however a minimum of 50% refund is required to be given (This may exclude any transport expenses incurred during the sale). *A 75% refunded is required in the state of Victoria

 - A post-sale agreement outlining all health tests completed by a veterinarian must be provided at the time of sale, including information on other unpreventable and/or untestable conditions, and for which conditions refunds will be offered.

 State Legislation Resources

 - Prevention of Cruelty to Animals Act 1979

 - Animal Welfare Code of Practice Breeding Dogs & Cats